Boierul/SkateShopApp/README.md

 An application created for a fictional skateboard company that sells its products online.
+Love skating, one of my ex-hobbies.
+Via this project I'm trying to motivate myself to start skating again, hopefully.

 # Requirements
- - As an user I want the application to work smoothly and fast
+ - As an user I want the application to behave like a ordinary online shop
  - As an user I want to use the basic online shop functionality
  - As an user I want to see a detailed view of the selected items
  - As an user I want to create and account, and log in my account
+ - As an user I want to see all the details of the selected item

-# Optional
+# Optional (Not delivered)
 - Search functionality
 - Cart functionality
 - Payment functionality